 Cuts hang on for DVD

-same film on the market at the same time.
+of the same film on the market at the same time.
 In their eyes, underage viewers would simply seek out the "forbidden fruit" of the uncut version of a film, and so cuts would have to be made to Cliffhanger once again.
-The BBFC would later show a
+The BBFC would

-relaxing of this rule, most notably with the release of Stephen Sommer's The Mummy on DVD in 2000, when they allowed the uncut 15-rated version to be released on DVD, whilst a cut version was released on VHS with a 12 rating.
-The BBFC's policy on
+later show a relaxing of this rule, most notably with the release of Stephen Sommer's The Mummy on DVD in 2000, when they allowed the uncut 15-rated version to be released on DVD, whilst a cut version was released on VHS with a 12 rating.
+The

-mixing or repositioning of the soundtrack to smooth over the edits as had been done on the VHS releases.
-This precut version was submitted to the BBFC but Momentum had neglected to cut Kristel's death as per the UK video version, and thus this too was
+the mixing or repositioning of the soundtrack to smooth over the edits as had been done on the VHS releases.
+This precut version was submitted to the BBFC but Momentum had neglected to cut Kristel's death as per the UK video version, and thus this

 To add insult to injury, the UK DVD master carried an additional German audio track and subtitles in English and German, and the English subtitle track appeared to be translated from the German dub.
 As a result, the on-screen subtitles were quite